Introduction | Selection | Deselection | Gifts | Controversial materials | Challenges | For vendors

 All deselected items in acceptable condition will be donated to BCC’s food pantry.
 The food pantry manager will, in turn, send these items off to Better World Books, eventually receiving a check for the value of the donated items.
 Deselected items in unacceptable condition due to mold or overuse will be recycled.

-BCC Library welcomes gifts of donated materials that match our selection priorities and criteria.
-Every effort will be made to incorporate donations that serve user needs into our existing collection, providing they are current, in good condition, and not already owned by the library.
+BCC Library accepts gifts of donated materials, which match our selection priorities and criteria, on a discretionary basis.
+Every effort will be made to incorporate accepted donations that serve user needs into our existing collection, providing they are current, in good condition, and not already owned by the library.

 Gifts of donated materials are accepted by the library with the proviso that, once received, they are henceforth BCC property.
 As such, the library – guided by the CREW and MUSTIE methods – reserves the right to retain, relocate, redistribute, or discard these items in accordance with BCC Library’s established selection and deselection procedures.
 For guidance on materials that libraries cannot accommodate, please see "Please Don’t Donate These Books."